buenos-casa/analysis/poster.md

 - Identified properties that misclassified their location on Properati per neighborhood
 - Analyzed the gaps between advertised sale price on Properati and the city's recorded purchase price and performed additional feature selections on properties that had these gaps.

+Cultural Landmarks include museums, libraries and cultural centers.
+Health providers is a general term that includes hospitals, pharmacies, community health centers and medical centers.
+Social care facilities are varied and include but are not limited to: day cares, social organizations, women's shelters, elder care facilities and boys and girls' clubs.
+Sports amenities include sports clubs, sports centers, skate parks and last but not least, football clubs.

 ### Conclusions
 #### Feature selection: